8. Errors and Exceptions¶

 error when an attempt is made to execute it.
 Errors detected during execution

-are called exceptions and are not unconditionally fatal: you will soon learn
+and are not unconditionally fatal: you will soon learn

 how to handle them in Python programs.
 Most exceptions are not handled by